io_uring from Userland

 return true;

-In your case flags = 0x0 meaning SQPOLL is not set.
-So this line returns true right here and the rest of the function never runs.
+If SQPOLL is not active the kernel is asleep and has no idea that new SQEs exist.
+A syscall is always required to wake it up so return true.
+In our case flags = 0x0 meaning SQPOLL is not set.
+So this line returns true right here and the rest of the function sq_ring_needs_enter never runs.
 This check:

 if (sq_ring_needs_enter(ring, submitted, &flags) || cq_needs_enter)